Sections

 The sirens are tested the first Wednesday of each month at approximately 1 p.m., and the siren at the Seward Fire Department is activated daily at noon.

-Listen to the voice messages and the siren tones
+Listen to examples of voice messages or the siren tones:

 Voice Messages Siren Tones